Life Moves Through - Personal Sessions

 Hands-On Somatic Therapy

 Some healing cannot happen through words alone.
 Since long before recorded history, lineages around the world used touch to heal the body, mind, heart and spirit.
 Yet current treatment tends to divide the body, mind and soul.
 The mind goes to therapy, the body goes to the doctor, the soul goes to church–but where do we go to be whole?
 Sometimes it is clear that the symptoms of the body have causes in the mind, emotions, and spirit.
-Sometimes, the pains of the mind need the soothing power of touch.
+Sometimes, the pains of the mind don not need more thinking, but rather need the soothing power of touch.
 Hands-on somatic therapy provides this most human capacity of touch and healing that comes when we remember our wholeness and connection.

 The therapeutic touch used in hands-on somatic work can be very helpful in process of therapy.
 It balances the nervous system, connects to the soul, and helps you come into contact with what you feel and know.
-It creates balance and calm, assists emotional understanding and release, helps connect the client to their body and sensations, and increases comfort in the body.
+Many have had the experience of going to a talk therapist and not being able to access what they feel, and then going to a massage therapist and not knowing why they are crying.
+Hands-on work creates the bridge between.
+Touch creates balance and calm, assists emotional understanding and release, helps connect the client to their body and sensations, and increases comfort in the body.
 It is done fully clothed laying on a bodywork table.
-It is not a massage and is not sexual.
-It is a very recent phenomenon for therapists to not use touch.
+It is not a massage.
+It is not sexual.
+In the scale of time, it is actually a very recent phenomenon for therapists to not use touch.
 But since touch has become uncommon in therapy, it is important that the client understands the context of the touch as healing.